Updated: 21 hours ago

 which body parts are stimulated

-Other factors that can impact the “style” of orgasm is how comfortable a woman is with her own body and her sexual partner(s), how much understanding she has of her own sexuality, and even the context of the activity (masturbation vs. partnered, routine vs. aroused, casual hookup vs. stable relationship).
+Other meaningful factors are: how comfortable a woman is with her own body and her partner, how much understanding she has of her own sexuality, and even the context of the activity (masturbation vs. close-up, routine vs. excitement, casual vs. stable relationship).

 The majority of the clitoris is an internal structure, with the "glans" and its hood being the only parts that can be seen and stimulated from the outside.
 The internal parts of the clitoris are big and surround the vaginal canal and the urethra.